 The trek typically lasts for about 05 nights 06 days, with an average of 6-8 hours of trekking per day.
 If you’re in good shape and can handle 6-8 hours of walking with breaks, you should be fine.

-Valley of flowers and Hemkund trek Altitude:
+Valley of Flowers and Hemkund Trek Altitude

-The trek takes you to a significant altitude ( 3,858 meters to 4,572 meters ), so altitude sickness can be a concern, especially for beginners.
+The trek takes you to a significant altitude (3,858 meters to 4,572 meters), so altitude sickness can be a concern, especially for beginners.
 You may experience symptoms like dizziness, headache, or nausea if your body isn’t used to higher altitudes.

 To mitigate the risk, trek operators usually allow for acclimatization days, where you can rest at lower altitudes to help your body adjust